 However, the balance of bacteria, yeasts and fungi in the body is a delicate one, and can sometimes become upset.
 Thrush infections occur when, for one reason or another, levels of Candida rise, resulting in symptoms.
 These may include redness and itching around the vagina, painful sensations during urination or sexual intercourse, and in less frequent cases, slight amounts of white discharge.

 There are a number of possible contributing factors when it comes to thrush.
-While bacteria passed between sexual partners can certainly be one cause, infection can also be brought on by: using certain types of soap or detergent when washing underwear; or the use of antibiotics.
+While bacteria passed between sexual partners can certainly be one cause, infection can also be brought on by: using certain types of soap or detergent when washing underwear; or the recent use of antibiotics.
 Women of just about any age can get thrush, but it is more common among those who have a weak immune system, or diabetes.
 Pregnant women are also at increased risk of developing the condition.

 Treatment for thrush is typically issued in the form of antifungal medicine.
 Diflucan is different to other forms of medication, as it is a tablet, and most other thrush products are vaginal creams.
 The functioning constituent in this item is fluconazole, which works by compromising the structure of fungal cells.